opensoars/ma/README.md

 1. `<!--- CONTENT -->`
 2. `<!--- /CONTENT -->`

+If the content is empty, it will automaticly place headers.
+When a section of your documentation has a sub section, it will automaticly give it a smaller font size.

 After that, run `ma myMarkdownFile.md` from your command line.

 If you run ma without specifying a file, it will automaticly try to find files with the `.md` and `.markdown` file extension.